SaivaibhavKs1/TeamTrekker/README.md

 ## Contributing

-Thank you for considering contributing to the attendance management system!.
+Thank you for considering contributing to the TeamTrekker!.